MIBenzarti/arduinoalarm/README.md

 - LED indicator (LED0) turns on from 8:00 AM to 3:00 PM.

-- Hourly alarm with a 5-second activation of a buzzer and LED1 (on the hour, e.g., 16:00, 17:00).
+- Hourly alarm with a 5-second activation of a buzzer and LED1 (on the hour, e.g., 16:00, 17:00) from 8am to 3pm.

 - Interactive time setup:
    - Press button1Pin (pin 12) to enter hours setup and increment hours (0-23) with each short press.